 The attractive thing about these Thalictrum species, at least to me, is the intricate, airy leaves, which are described as triternate, or triply compound.

-Each leaf has three stems, called petiolules (sub-petioles), that end in leaflets; each leaflet is divided again into three, and each of those divisions is divided once more into sub-leaflets.
+Each leaf has one stem (petiole) divided into three parts (called petiolules, or sub-petioles), that end in leaflets; each leaflet is divided again into three, and each of those divisions is divided once more into sub-leaflets.

 Sessile generally means that the leaf tissue is directly connected to the main plant stem, without a petiole.

 With triternate leaves, the fact that all three petiolules meet at a point directly adjacent to the main stem makes the leaf sessile.
 Note that in the photo showing a clasping leaf, there’s a little collar of leaf-like tissue surrounding the stem at the place where the petiolules meet it.
 That collar is lacking from the sessile leaf in the following photo.